-I have written so many posts about Mickeys Halloween Party.
-I felt I said it all, until I attended the first party for 2018.
+I have written many posts about Mickeys Halloween Party.
+I felt I said it all until I attended the first party for 2018.
 I learned a few new tricks.
 These tricks have changed how I will spend my time during the 2019 party.

 I learned some helpful information I thought I would relay across.
 There are five things I will never do ever again at Mickey’s Halloween party.
 As an old pro, I hope you take this advice because it would be very helpful for you.
 These tips will help you enjoy the party much more.